wacncontent/CustomizeTool/addCommentOutput/articles/service-bus/service-bus-pricing-faq.md

 This section answers some frequently-asked questions about the Service Bus pricing structure.
 You can also visit the [Azure Support FAQ](http://go.microsoft.com/fwlink/?LinkID=185083) for general Windows Azure pricing information.
 For complete information about Service Bus pricing, see [Service Bus pricing details](/home/features/service-bus/#price).

->[AZURE.NOTE] The pricing structure for Event Hubs is described in the [Event Hubs availability and support <!-- deleted by customization FAQ](/documentation/articles/event-hubs-availability-and-support-faq) --><!-- keep by customization: begin --> FAQ](/home/features/service-bus/#priceevent-hubs-availability-and-support-faq) <!-- keep by customization: end --> topic, with more information in the [Event Hubs pricing](/home/features/event-hubs/#price) topic.
+>[AZURE.NOTE] The pricing structure for Event Hubs is described in the [Event Hubs availability and support FAQ](/documentation/articles/event-hubs-availability-and-support-faq) topic, with more information in the [Event Hubs pricing](/home/features/event-hubs/#price) topic.

 - [How do you charge for Service Bus?](#how-do-you-charge-for-service-bus)
 - [What usage of Service Bus is subject to data transfer?
 What is not?](#what-usage-of-service-bus-is-subject-to-data-transfer-what-is-not)